LucaCanali/sparkMeasure/docs/Scala_shell_and_notebooks.md

     ```

 ### Task metrics

-This type of metrics collection granularity is more performance-heavy, as data from each task is
-collected before aggregation.
+Collecting Spark task metrics at the granularity of each task completion has additional overhead
-It should only be used if you need data with this finer granularity, for example because you want
+compare to collecting at the stage completion level, therefore this option should only be used if you need data with this finer granularity, for example because you want
 to study skew effects, otherwise consider using stagemetrics aggregation as preferred choice.

 - The API for collecting data at task level is similar to the stage metrics case.